sagieppel/Predicting-Material-properties-of-objects-and-liquids-inside-transparent-vessels-from-image/README.md

 ## Evaluating

-1. Train net or download code with pre-trained net weight from [here]().
+1. Train net or download code with pre-trained net weight from [1](https://e.pcloud.link/publink/show?code=XZDq55Z5k1jugRCGbj4OCAmdIL9M4vOo8Py),[2](https://icedrive.net/0/fbQuVti8WO).
 2. Open file EvaluateNet.py
 3. Set a path to the trained net weights  file in: Trained_model_path  (If you downloaded the code with the pre-train network from [here]() the model path is already set)
 4. Set Test data folder  path to the  TestFolder parameter (TransProteus)